LadPaule/LadPaule/README.md

 ## - 🕹️ My Job

-I'm currently at Smile Charity Uganda as Media & ICT head
+I'm currently at Feyn ltd as CTO and Smile Charity Uganda as ICT & Media Head

 I'm also working as an independent full stack website developer and a creative Graphics desiner